E-2 Visa Change of Status 2026: How to Apply Without Leaving the U.S.

 One of the most significant advantages of filing an E-2 change of status is the availability of Premium Processing.

-- Premium Processing: By filing Form I-907 and paying the additional premium processing fee, USCIS guarantees that they will take adjudicative action on your petition within 15 calendar days.
-This action may be an approval, a denial, or a Request for Evidence (RFE).
+- Premium Processing: By filing Form I-907 and paying the additional premium-processing fee where available, USCIS states that it will take qualifying adjudicative action on the request within the premium-processing period then in effect.
+That action may be an approval, a denial, a notice of intent to deny, or a Request for Evidence (RFE).

 If you receive an RFE, the 15-day clock stops.
 Once you submit your comprehensive response to the RFE, USCIS will resume processing and issue a final decision within a new 15-day period.